| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 fitting that is not properly sealed with a good vacuum sealant.
 For threaded sealing of

+HyVac pumps we recommend HyVac PST sealant.
 Assuming adequate oil and lubrication has been inspected and is present.
 Then

 remove belt guard and turn pump motor on.
 If the pump pulley is rotating and still no

 vacuum is present then turn the pump off.
 Your pump needs to see us or have an overhaul.
+Generally assuming no vacuum often means no pump rotation, then your pump may

+have one of the following problems.
 First possibility, the pulley shaft key has come off and the pulley rotates but

 the shaft doesn't.
 Need to inspect the shaft for wear and you need a new shaft key or a

+new drive shaft.
 Second the vanes are stuck in the rotor.
 Your pump rotates but vanes are not

 working.
 Your vane springs and vane spring pins could be shot.
+Third all valving on the top of the stators is kaput.

-First off inspect the pump for correct oil level and oil quality.
+Low Vacuum - - First off inspect the pump for correct oil level and oil quality.
+Second inspect the base of the hose nipple (inlet port) for a

 good sealant bead.
 I can't tell you how many pumps we get with the hose nipple replaced